Doodleverse/SDStools/fromMark/analysis/README.md

-		output_folder (str): path to save outputs to which_timedelta (str): 'minimum' 'average' or 'maximum' or 'custom', this is what the timeseries is resampled at which_spacedelta (str): 'minimum' 'average' or 'maximum' or 'custom', this is the matrix is sampled at in the longshore direction timedelta (str, optional): the custom time spacing (e.g., '30D' is 30 days) beware of choosing minimum, with a mix of satellites, the minimum time spacing can be so low that you run into fourier transform problems spacedelta (int, optional): custom longshore spacing, do not make this finer than the input transect spacing!!!!
+		output_folder (str): path to save outputs to which_timedelta (str): 'minimum' 'average' or 'maximum' or 'custom', this is what the timeseries is resampled at which_spacedelta (str): 'minimum' 'average' or 'maximum' or 'custom', this is the matrix is sampled at in the longshore direction median_filter_window (odd int): kernel length for median filter on timeseries timedelta (str, optional): the custom time spacing (e.g., '30D' is 30 days) beware of choosing minimum, with a mix of satellites, the minimum time spacing can be so low that you run into fourier transform 		problems spacedelta (int, optional): custom longshore spacing, do not make this finer than the input transect spacing!!!!
 		outputs:
 		new_matrix_path (str): path to the output matrix csv